-Lastly, those that would like to consider a "do it yourself" website like this one to communicate with the world, should visit this Website Information Page.
-You can even use your website to make money by referring customers to various products and services using links as I did with the "Student Loan Refinancing" and "Website Information Page" links above.
+Those that would like to consider an inexpensive "do it yourself" website like this one to share your talents and communicate your views and/or do business as I'm doing, should visit this Website Information Page.
+You can even use your website to make money by referring customers to various products and services using links as I do at various places in this website, ie; the "Website Information Page" link in the previous sentence.